-THAT County Council approve the 2022 membership fee to the Federation of Canadian Municipalities (FCM) in the amount of \$21,521.42 including HST.
+Recommendation: THAT the Finance and Administration Committee recommends to County Council that the 2022 membership fee to the Federation of Canadian Municipalities (FCM) in the amount of \$21,521.42 including HST be approved.

 The County of Renfrew, along with its lower-tier municipalities are members of the Federation of Canadian Municipalities (FCM).